Cirkus Cirkör's History

 2000: A Home in Botkyrka

-With the blessing of the Municipality, we begin to invade schools in Botkyrka to reach out to our new neighbours and the local community.
-Circus artists ad musicians with circus wagons, trucks, and a circus exhibition invade each school one day at a time.
+With the blessing of the Municipality, we began to invade schools in Botkyrka to reach out to our new neighbours and the local community.
+Circus artists and musicians with circus wagons, trucks, and a circus exhibition invade each school one day at a time.
 They occupy the corridors and classrooms, take over the lessons and let the teachers be an artist on a bed of nails.

 International breakthrough

-The international breakthrough finally comes the same year, with the performance Trix.
-In collaboration with Orionteatern in Stockholm, the director Lars Rudolfsson and the band Urga, we create the performance Trix.
+The international breakthrough finally came the same year with the performance Trix.
+In collaboration with Orionteatern in Stockholm, the director Lars Rudolfsson and the band Urga, we created the performance Trix.
 After a sold-out season at Orionteatern, we begin our first major world tour.
-The Trix tour continues for two years, and in 2001 we achieve another dream – to perform at the most famous venue for contemporary circus, Parc de la Villette in Paris.
+The Trix tour continued for two years, and in 2001, we achieved another dream – to perform at the most famous venue for contemporary circus, Parc de la Villette in Paris.

 2002: Circus & High Culture

-We break new grounds this year by taking the circus to the highest of cultural spaces in Sweden: The Nobel Banquette and the Royal Dramatic Theatre.
+We break new grounds this year by taking the circus to Sweden's highest cultural spaces: The Nobel Banquette and the Royal Dramatic Theatre.

 A national stage belongs to everyone - even a circus from suburbia.
-We find two challenges in one: to interpret Shakespeare's love tragedy Romeo and Juliet with as little text, and as much circus as possible, and to reduce the distance between the gilded auditorium at the Royal Dramatic Theatre and the concrete buildings of northern Botkyrka.
-Pretty soon, actors from the Royal Theatre train with our artists in the circus hall, and we have buses ready to take the schoolchildren from Botkyrka to the premiere.
-Romeo and Juliet is one of both Cirkus Cirkör's and the Royal Dramatic Theatre's greatest cow-pullers.
-For two seasons, all the performances are sold-out and the production also travels to Vienna for guest performances.
+We found two challenges in one: to interpret Shakespeare's love tragedy Romeo and Juliet with as little text and as much circus as possible and to reduce the distance between the gilded auditorium at the Royal Dramatic Theatre and the concrete buildings of northern Botkyrka.
+Pretty soon, actors from the Royal Theatre trained with our artists in the circus hall, and we had buses ready to take the schoolchildren from Botkyrka to the premiere.
+Romeo and Juliet is one of Cirkus Cirkör's and the Royal Dramatic Theatre's greatest cow-pullers.
+All the performances are sold out for two seasons, and the production travels to Vienna for guest performances.

-In 2002 we are asked to organise the divertissement at the international televised Nobel Banquet at the Stockholm City Hall.
-Nobel Laureates happily share the applause with balloon men and acrobats and talk about intuition and creativity as the main sources of their scientific discoveries.
+In 2002, we were asked to organise the divertissement at the internationally televised Nobel Banquet at the Stockholm City Hall.
+Nobel Laureates happily share the applause with balloon men and acrobats and talk about intuition and creativity as the primary sources of their scientific discoveries.

 2005: Circus to the Academy

 To lobby for Swedish university status for the circus artist education program is not a rapidly resolved challenge.
-After seven years of work, the Ministry of Education and the Cabinet Office make their final decision.
-In 2005 Cirkuspiloterna is resurrected as a tertiary programme at the University College of Dance in Stockholm.
+After seven years of work, the Ministry of Education and the Cabinet Office made their final decision.
+In 2005, Cirkuspiloterna was resurrected as a tertiary programme at the University College of Dance in Stockholm.

-After four years of preparatory work and dialogue with the Swedish Arts Council, Stockholm County Council and the municipalities in the Stockholm region, Cirkus Cirkör becomes a regional artistic institution in 2005.
-The institutionalisation is topped off with Tilde Björfors receiving Sweden's (and maybe the world's) first professorship in contemporary circus, at the University College of Dance.
+After four years of preparatory work and dialogue with the Swedish Arts Council, Stockholm County Council and the municipalities in the Stockholm region, Cirkus Cirkör became a regional artistic institution in 2005.
+The institutionalisation is topped off with Cirkör's Tilde Björfors receiving Sweden's (and maybe the world's) first professorship in contemporary circus at the University College of Dance.

 We've got so much to tell you